Stop overpaying - start transferring money with Ogvio. Sign up, invite friends & grab Rewards now! 🎁

 How to Send Money Using Ogvio

 Finally, using Ogvio’s money transfer is as easy as depositing and receiving money.
-Personally, I think this will be the biggest positive aspect in many Ogvio reviews when the service is finally launched.
+Personally, I think this is the biggest aspect that receives positive Ogvio reviews.
+I'll go over two ways: sending to another Ogvio user and sending to a bank account.

-That said, here is how you transfer money easily using Ogvio:
+Here is how you transfer money instantly and for free with Ogvio:

 As you can see, navigating money using Ogvio is very easy.
 Everything from funding your account to sending money to someone else is frictionless and requires minimal to no waiting at all.